 \section{CONCLUSIONS}

 In this paper we have introduced the {\it Stellar Stream Legacy Survey}, a new survey of low surface brightness features associated with the tidal disruption of dwarf galaxies around isolated massive galaxies in the local Universe.
 Our survey is designed to constrain the rate of occurrence of those features and to provide robust distributions of their mass, morphology and colour.
-It is based on an optimized re-reduction of deep $g$, $r$ and $z$-band imaging data from the {\it DESI Legacy Imaging Surveys}, which are publicly available and cover about $20,000$ deg$^2$ (Sec.~\ref{sec:legacy}).
+It is based on an optimised re-reduction of deep $g$, $r$ and $z$-band imaging data from the {\it DESI Legacy Imaging Surveys}, which are publicly available and cover about $20,000$ deg$^2$ (Sec.~\ref{sec:legacy}).
 Our parent sample of isolated galaxies comprises $\sim3100$ systems with $K$-band absolute magnitude M$_{K}< -19.6$, at distances of $30 < d < 100$~Mpc (Sec.~\ref{sec:surveydesign}).
-The data we obtain will allow us to make direct, quantitative comparisons of tidal stream statistics to predictions from state-of-the-art $\Lambda$CDM cosmological simulations, and hence to constrain cosmological and sub-grid parameters controlling the assembly rates of massive galaxies and the stellar populations of dwarf satellites.
+The data we obtain allow us to make direct, quantitative comparisons of tidal stream statistics to predictions from state-of-the-art $\Lambda$CDM cosmological simulations, and hence to constrain cosmological and sub-grid parameters controlling the assembly rates of massive galaxies and the stellar populations of dwarf satellites.

 As a proof of concept of the survey, we have reported here the detection of 24 new stellar streams (Figs.~\ref{fig:Fig3A_July31} and \ref{fig:Fig3B_July31}).
-An initial list of these discoveries and previously known features is presented in Table~\ref{tab:target_list}, which we will expand upon in future work, based on the results of automated methods.
-In this paper we have introduced the techniques that will be used for the entire survey and have applied them to a subset of galaxies in our sample.
-We have hence demonstrated that: \begin{itemize}
+An initial list of these discoveries and previously known features is presented in Table~\ref{tab:target_list}, which we will expand upon in future work.
+In this paper we have introduced the techniques that are used for the entire survey and have applied them to a subset of galaxies in our sample.
+We have demonstrated that: \begin{itemize}

 \item Our custom reprocessing of data from the {\it DESI Legacy Imaging Surveys} has a $r$-band limiting depth of $\sim28.5 \pm 0.4\,\mathrm{mag\,arcsec^{-2}}$ ($3\sigma$ of the sky background variation measured in $10\times10\arcsec$ pixels).
 This is comparable to other ultra-deep observations of diffuse structures in the literature and sufficient for the detection of a significant sample of minor merger events associated with our target galaxies.
 In our proof of concept sample, these features are typically $1$ to $3\,\mathrm{mag\,arcsec^{-2}}$ brighter than our detection limit.

 \item The re-reduced Legacy Survey images provide sufficient signal-to-noise to obtain reliable colours for streams using our baseline method for aperture photometry.
 In our proof-of-concept sample, we find a range of colours $0.5\lesssim g-r \lesssim 0.8$, somewhat redder than the range of massive satellite galaxies in the SAGA survey.
 We extend and refine this analysis in subsequent work describing the full sample.